-In addition to $(J_{s^y})^x, (J_{s^y})^z$, Fig.~\ref{fig1} shows that $(J_{s^x})^y, (J_{s^z})^y$ are also non-zero.
-This is a relativistic effect: For relativistically light particles, helicity is approximately conserved, i.e., spin and momentum directions tend to be parallel with each other.
+In addition to $(J_{s^y})^x$, $(J_{s^y})^z$, Fig.~\ref{fig1} shows that $(J_{s^x})^y$, $(J_{s^z})^y$ are non-vanishing as well.
+This is a relativistic effect: For relativistically light particles, helicity is approximately conserved, i.e., spin and momentum directions tend to be aligned in the same direction.
 Thus, the spin alignment, which is originally directing to the $y$-direction, is modified to the momentum direction.
 At the same time, the momentum direction is also modified to the spin direction.
-Therefore, we have non-vanishing $(J_{s^x})^y, (J_{s^z})^y$ from the spin current components induced by the spin-orbit coupling $(J_{s^y})^x, (J_{s^y})^z$.
+Therefore, we have non-vanishing $(J_{s^x})^y$, $(J_{s^z})^y$ from the spin current components induced by the spin-orbit coupling $(J_{s^y})^x$, $(J_{s^y})^z$.
 Indeed, one can show

 Then, by using Eq.~(\ref{eq18}), one obtains